 During my time here I have so often noticed monkeys climbing up palm trees and throwing down the coconuts.

-Turns out these monkeys go to monkey school for two years to learn how to pick those coconuts.
+Turns out these monkeys go to monkey school for two years to learn how to pick and harvest those coconuts.

 Sorry no English talk or text on this.
 Just Nilsson singing his great tune and me saying Koh Samui coconuts.

 What’s fascinating to me is the bond between the guy and his monkey.